-This session will help you work hard then recover quickly, before working extra hard.
+This session will help you work hard and then recover quickly, before working extra hard.

 Around the Clock